-So, what is IVR?
 Interactive voice response is an automated system created by pre-recorded messages.
 It allows call centers to answer customers without the need for an agent or live 24/7 service.

-Think about how when calling your local doctor, your call is usually greeted by an automated message prompting you to choose from a menu of options.
+For example, when you call your nearby hospital, your call is usually greeted by an automated message prompting you to choose from a menu of options.
 You can select an option and get directed to the relevant department.
 This is an IVR solution in its most basic form.

 What Is IVR Used For?

-Thinking back to the Hubspot study, 90% of people expect a response within 10 minutes.
+Thinking back to the HubSpot study, 90% of people expect a response within 10 minutes.
 While this isn’t always possible, an efficient IVR helps relieve the stress on call center agents and assists callers as quickly as possible.